-Mission Economic Development Agency is looking for a ready candidate to manage MEDA’s aggressively growing housing and commercial real estate assets.
+Mission Economic Development Agency is looking for a ready candidate to be part of a new team to develop MEDA’s housing and commercial real estate assets.
 Mission Economic Development Agency is establishing a Community Real Estate program to fulfill our long term vision of building vibrant, diverse, proud and forward thinking communities in which residents can call San Francisco their permanent home and own their own homes and businesses.
-As part of a dynamic organization in the Mission district serving the needs of generations of Latino families, we expect the ideal candidate will be passionate about building community value through the development of residential and commercial buildings in the face of intense development pressures.
-The candidate will be an intuitive problem solver who is meticulously detail-oriented, able to work independently, possesses superior communication skills, is technologically savvy, has a strong sense of initiative and delivers results.
+As part of a dynamic organization in the Mission district serving the needs of generations of Latino families, we expect the right candidate will be passionate about building community value through the development of residential and commercial buildings in the face of intense development pressures.

 Essential Job Functions

 - Represent MEDA in joint venture development partnership.

 - Prepare, update and adhere to project schedules.

 - Evaluate potential development sites and perform feasibility analyses related to property acquisitions.